blakeaw/blakeaw.github.io/aboutme.md

 ### Current Chapter

-I am currently exploring new career opportunities that leverage my expertise in computational research and my passion for scientific computing.
+I am currently exploring new career opportunities that would leverage my experience in research and skills in scientific computing.

+Interested in my skills and experience - let's connect!
+I'd be happy discuss how I can contribute to your team.
+See the [Contact](https://blakeaw.github.io/contact/) page for ways to get in touch with me.

 ## Other Interests